-A simple easy recipe for Kimchi Soup with Shiitake Mushrooms, Silken Tofu and Kale that is vegan and gluten-free adaptable.
-This very untraditional version of the Korean classic is meatless, yet spicy and flavorful!
+A simple easy recipe for Kimchi Soup with Shiitake Mushrooms, Tofu and Greens that is vegan and gluten-free adaptable and can be made in 30 minutes.
+This very untraditional version of the Korean classic is vegan, yet spicy and flavorful!
 Serve it over noodles or rice with a drizzle of toasted sesame oil.
 (See notes)

 I was never addicted to one thing, I was addicted to filling a void within myself with other things other than my own love. ~Yung Pueblo

 Let’s just start with, if you don’t like kimchi, you probably won’t like Kimchi Soup. 😉 If you don’t like mushrooms, you won’t like this Kimchi Soup either.
 And if you don’t like tofu, don’t even think about it!

 In my guestimations, I probably just talked 80 percent of you out of making Kimchi Soup but to those still considering it, know that is deeply flavorful, spicy, slightly sour (in a good way) and absolutely not to be made without the toasted sesame oil.
 To the few of you still reading, I’m so excited for you to try this!!!